Aseedholm/Pumpkin-Brush/FinalProject/README.md

 # Client

 A client has approached with with the following [statement of work](./sow.md) for a 6 week contract.
 You haven't worked with this client previously, but you want to impress them with your newly assembled team.
+Review the [statement of work](./sow.md), self-organize, and begin!

 # Logistics